Navigation: Examples and Tutorials >

 Not very promising.
 Let's open the equity graph to see how it looks in more detail (double-click on the above row):

-Since we have some parameters, we can go ahead and optimize them, just for fun.
+Since we have some parameters, we can optimize them to see how that will affect the results.
 Click on and then just select the Lookback parameter for now:

 Run the 5 tests and look at the results:

-Double-click on the top row (252 bars, a one-year lookback) to show how this parameter has slightly out-performed the index:
+Double-click on the top row (252 bars, a one-year lookback) to show how this parameter has slightly out-performed one we tested initially (63 bars, a one-quarter lookback):

 Run all 50 tests and sort by net profit to see what would have worked best: